MongoDB C Driver

 Note

-Starting from Feburary 2022, the Versioned API is known the Stable API.
+Starting from Feburary 2022, the Versioned API is known as the Stable API.
 All concepts and features remain the same with this naming change.

 Connect to a MongoDB Server on Your Local Machine